MicrosoftDocs/cloud-adoption-framework/docs/scenarios/hybrid/eslz-security-governance-and-compliance.md

 - **Policy management and reporting:** Define a governance plan for your hybrid servers and machines that translates into Azure Policies and remediation tasks.
 - **Data Residency:** Consider which Azure region you wish your Azure Arc-enabled servers to be provisioned into, and understand the [metadata that is collected](/azure/azure-arc/servers/data-residency) from these machines.
 - **Log management strategy:** Plan for metrics and log collection of your hybrid resources into a Log Analytics workspace for further analysis and auditing.
 - **Threat protection and cloud security posture management:** Introduce controls to detect security misconfigurations and track compliance.
 Also, use [Azure's intelligence](/azure/sentinel/overview) to protect your hybrid workloads against threats.
-[Enable Azure Defender for Servers](/azure/security-center/security-center-get-started) for all subscriptions containing Azure Arc-enabled servers for security baseline monitoring, security posture management and threat protection.
+[Enable Microsoft Defender for Servers](/azure/security-center/security-center-get-started) for all subscriptions containing Azure Arc-enabled servers for security baseline monitoring, security posture management and threat protection.
 - **Change Tracking and Inventory:** [Track changes](/azure/automation/change-tracking/overview) on the operating system, application files and registry to identify operational and security issues on your on-premises and other cloud environments.
 - **Software Updates:** Define a strategy to assess the status of available updates to maintain security compliance with critical and security updates of your operating systems.
 - **Role based access controls:** Define administrative, operations, and engineering roles within the organization that will take care of day-to-day operations in the hybrid environment.
 Mapping each team to actions and responsibilities will determine Azure role-based access control (RBAC) roles and configuration.
 Consider using a [RACI](/azure/cloud-adoption-framework/organize/raci-alignment) matrix to support this effort and build controls into the management scope hierarchy that you define following the resource consistency and inventory management guidance.
 For more information, review the [Identity and access management for Azure Arc-enabled servers](./eslz-identity-and-access-management.md) section of this guide.